oss-generic/process/docs/MergingPrs.md

   1. If the commit history is clean (this should be the case for PRs done by experienced contributors who follow the [advanced contributor guidelines](docs/AdvancedContributorGuidelines.md)), <br>
      Merge using the 'Create a merge commit' option.
-  2. Else, merge using the "squash and merge" option
+  2. Else, merge using the `squash and merge` option.

 * Optionally, apply an `e.*` label to the issue (not the PR) to indicate the estimated effort required to fix the issue, and another `e.*` label to the PR